MaciejNarejko/multi-step-form/README.md

 - Check for the user's initial theme preference in local storage,
 - Users should receive form validation messages;

-This is a solution to the [Calculator App on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+This is a solution to the [Multi-step form on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).

 ## Screenshots